 R2R CLOSED-LOOP COMMUNITY GOALS FOR 2021-2022

-We would like to raise $50,000 in the year 2021 - 2022 for R2R’s first step to the Closed-Loop community goals.
+We would like to raise $50,000 for R2R’s first step to the Closed-Loop community goals.
 We are starting to raise these funds through our Conscious Consumer Campaign for the month of April (earth month).

 Our goal is to purchase a van and transform it to taking very little from the earth.
 Like solar panels, vegetable oil run engines, and compostable toilets.
 Transforming it with everything we have in the world already.

-If this makes you excited you can contribute to this first step through PayPal, just scan these UR codes.
+If this makes you excited you can contribute to this first step through this donor box below.

 - Ashleigh Morgan (President & CEO of R2R): Lead sustainable researcher and developer.